What are virtual classrooms? A rundown of the most popular software by CKEditor

 There are various modern interactive whiteboards for collaborative learning are, but many do not have an editing solution in place like CKEditor 5 built for collaboration in mind from the get-go.
 Interactive content needs to be tailored to a variety of students in classroom settings.
 It should also be designed to meet the needs of future students or learning solutions one can predict will be common.
 Also keep in mind that the needs of k-12 students are different from college students and solutions should be tailored to different needs.

 Adobe captivate and adobe presenter may be good for one type of student while learncube is perfect for connecting different times of student and Proprofs or other tools can be integrated to different classrooms as well to give tests, quizzes and more in an online setting.
 So learn about the software at hand before using it or integrating it into your LSM.
 Online education will only thrive going forward.
 Various free virtual classroom software also exists like Zoom with paid plans available as well.
 No single online classroom platform is without faults so look at different options in your online training.

 # The breakout room

-The tendency to break the room up for groupwork purposes is also common.
+The tendency to break the room up for group-work purposes is also common.
 Virtual classroom solutions give teachers the ability to divide the entire class into breakout rooms (or small groups for in-class, task-based assignments).
+Thus, learners can learn as a group and not just individually.
 It is a must in leading online classes, especially when in-class assignments require an array of tasks to be done in a short amount of time toward the completion of a time-bound classroom goal.
 This is an area where collaboration is key.
 The need for students to learn to work as a team, and present their collective ideas, plays a pivotal role in education.
 Breakout rooms are perfect for in-class team games and quizzes to keep learning fun.